Project Connect

-Project Connect (listed as Proposition A on the general election ballot) is a transit expansion program by the Capital Metropolitan Transportation Authority (CapMetro) in Austin, Texas, U.S. The program was approved by voters on November 3, 2020, in a local election concurrent with the 2020 presidential election.
+Project Connect (listed as Proposition A on the general election ballot) is a transit expansion program in Austin, Texas led by the Austin Transit Partnership and the Capital Metropolitan Transportation Authority (CapMetro).
+The program was approved by voters on November 3, 2020, in a local election concurrent with the 2020 presidential election.

 The project is estimated to cost $7.1 billion and will be funded with public funds, both federally and locally through increasing the local property tax rate by 8.75 cents.
 This is a smaller-scale version of the proposal, originally estimated at $10 billion, but ultimately downsized to $7.1 billion due to COVID-induced cost concerns.
 Plans were again scaled down in 2023 as construction costs had risen since the proposition's passage.

-Plan elements
+Original Proposal

 A schematic map depicting the proposed rail lines of Project Connect.

 As a part of the plan, CapMetro would add two light rail lines, three bus rapid transit lines, and one commuter rail line to the already existing Red Line, which will also undergo major improvements.
 The proposal also calls for general investments to all routes, a fully-electric bus and train fleet, and new park and ride areas throughout the service area.
 A Downtown Transit Tunnel was originally proposed, but was cut from plans in May 2023.